mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab3.rst

 Task 8 - Deploy the HTTP Application Service using a Custom Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Now, let's deploy an application as Olivia using the AS3 template previously created in Task 6.
+Note in the below declaration,
+the virtualPort is set to 9090 while in the template, we force the virtualPort to a specific value and accept no other.

 1. Using Postman, update the user to olivia/olivia in the **BIG-IQ Token** call (body).

 2. Copy below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ: